education

 employment

-- I worked with writers and editors to ensure the factual accuracy of online and print stories.
+- As a fact checker (Jan.
+2021 - Aug.
+2021), I worked with writers and editors to ensure the factual accuracy of online and print stories.
+I also checked the cryptic crossword.

-- formerly, as an editorial producer (July 2019 - Jan.
+- As an editorial producer (July 2019 - Jan.
 2021), I built the digital edition of the magazine and produced web interactives.

 - I’ve written half a dozen capsule reviews for the print magazine’s Briefly Noted column.